Our Favorite 100 Grocery Store Backpacking Foods

 DELI & DAIRY

-The deli and dairy sections can be tricky to navigate for hikers because some of these foods are more perishable than others and are not hiker-friendly.
+The deli and dairy sections can be tricky for hikers because some foods are more perishable than others and are not hiker-friendly.
 But you don’t need to avoid these sections altogether.
 Check the package if you are unsure if a product requires refrigeration.

 • Summer sausage or pepperoni